johnreycagaanan-sz/tutoring/README.md

 -Tutees will also be sent a reminder 1 hour before the schedule

 ## Status
-Project is: the backend is finished and needs just the front end to be fully functional
+The backend is finished and needs just the front end to be fully functional

 ## Inspiration
 The inspiration for this is because I love teaching and I wanna make it more convenient by making a system that allows